-Hopefully, all of us here have responded to Jesus call, just as Bartimaeus did.
-Our faith in Jesus might not have "made us well" in a physical sense, but we can be assured that our faith in Jesus has made us right with God.
-It doesn't matter what we might have done or relied on in the past, our faith in Jesus restores us to God, through the grace of Jesus.
+Hopefully, all of us here have responded to that call, just as Bartimaeus did.
+Our faith in Jesus might not have "made us well" in a physical sense, but we can be assured that our faith in Jesus has made us well with God - right with God.
+It doesn't matter what we might have done or relied on in the past, our faith in Jesus restores us to God, through the grace of Jesus - that amazing grace we sang of earlier.